smurak/easybench/docs/usage/class-based.md

-        progress=True,          # Enable progress tracking with tqdm include=None,           # Regex pattern to include only matching benchmarks exclude=None,           # Regex pattern to exclude matching benchmarks clip_outliers=None,     # Clip values on both sides (minimum and maximum) based on the specified proportion (between 0 and 0.5)
+        progress=True,          # Enable progress tracking with tqdm include=None,           # Regex pattern to include only matching benchmarks exclude=None,           # Regex pattern to exclude matching benchmarks clip_outliers=None,     # Clip maximum values based on the specified proportion (between 0 and 1) )
-    )

     # You can also customize settings for individual methods